SBouchard01/CorrHOD/README.md

 CorrHOD is a python3 package for modeling the clustering of galaxies in the [AbacusSummit](https://abacussummit.readthedocs.io>) Dark Matter simulations.

-## Documentation
-The documentation can be found at https://corrhod.readthedocs.io

 ## Requirements
 Strict requirements are :
 * `numpy`